stonepros/stone/doc/rados/configuration/mon-lookup-dns.rst

 Since version 11.0.0 RADOS supports looking up Monitors through DNS.

-This way daemons and clients do not require a *mon host* configuration directive in their ceph.conf configuration file.
+This way daemons and clients do not require a *mon host* configuration directive in their stone.conf configuration file.

 Using DNS SRV TCP records clients are able to look up the monitors.

 This allows for less configuration on clients and monitors.
 Using a DNS update clients and daemons can be made aware of changes in the monitor topology.

-By default clients and daemons will look for the TCP service called *ceph-mon* which is configured by the *mon_dns_srv_name* configuration directive.
+By default clients and daemons will look for the TCP service called *stone-mon* which is configured by the *mon_dns_srv_name* configuration directive.

 ``mon dns srv name``

 :Description: the service name used querying the DNS for the monitor hosts/addresses
 :Type: String
-:Default: ``ceph-mon``
+:Default: ``stone-mon``

 Example
 -------